Playing the harmonica requires the use of one or both of your hands. But what if you wanted to play another instrument while also playing harmonica?

 The LO10HH features an L shape under bracket.
 That means that it is designed to have the harmonica rest on the bracket instead of being clamped by it.

 I really like this design.
-Your harmonica isn’t just held between to brackets, but rather rests between them.
+Your harmonica isn’t just held between two brackets, but rather rests between them.
 The metal can’t really scrape against your harmonica, so the risk of scratches is quite low.

 The neck brace is also quite wide, with a curved top.
 The holder rests on a wider area of your neck and shoulders, spreading out the weight.
 This makes the holder feel lighter.